-4.5 Integrity and Confidentiality: Personal data will be processed in a manner which ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing, and against accidental loss, destruction or damage, using appropriate technical or organisational measures
+4.6 Integrity and Confidentiality: Personal data will be processed in a manner which ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing, and against accidental loss, destruction or damage, using appropriate technical or organisational measures.

-Clear desk and clear screen:
+(a) Clear desk and clear screen:

-PCs must not be accessible to others.
-All electrical devices including laptops, iPads, school mobile phones must not be left unlocked when workstations/classrooms are left unattended.

-Computer screens will be positioned to ensure only authorised personnel are able to view sensitive or confidential information.
+- PCs must not be accessible to others.
+All electrical devices including laptops, iPads, school mobile phones must not be left unlocked when workstations/classrooms are left unattended. - Computer screens will be positioned to ensure only authorised personnel are able to view sensitive or confidential information.
 This is of particular importance within areas accessed by members of the public, such as the reception area or main school office.
-Privacy screens will be used where positioning of screens is not possible.

-Any paper based documents containing personally identifiable information will be secured in a lockable cabinet or cupboard when classrooms / offices are left unattended and always at the end of the day.
+Privacy screens will be used where positioning of screens is not possible. - Any paper-based documents containing personally identifiable information will be secured in a lockable cabinet or cupboard when classrooms / offices are left unattended and always at the end of the day.
 Data will not be displayed on notice boards.
-Where there are any concerns over the availability of secure (lockable) storage, or clarification required over the type of information that needs to be secured, staff will speak with Angela Gibson or Lance Goodby in the first instance, who will liaise with the Data Protection Officer if required.
+Where there are any concerns over the availability of secure (lockable) storage, or clarification required over the type of information that needs to be secured, staff will speak with the Data Protection Lead in the first instance, who will liaise with the Data Protection Officer if required.

-Passwords and protection of hardware:
+(b) Passwords and protection of hardware:

-Passwords for accessing systems will be complex enough to make it extremely difficult for third parties to break them: passwords will be at least 8 characters long, have a mixture of upper case and lower case letters, at least one number and one character.

-Passwords will be changed regularly, and never shared with any other member of staff / shared amongst other users or written down.

-Mobile devices (including phones, tablets and laptops) will be protected to the same high standard.
-School staff will:

-- Activate the built in security PIN and set this to the most secure level (if the device allows, this will always be a secure password as detailed above or fingerprint recognition rather than a 4 digit pin; - A copy of the IMEI numbers for the phone and the SIMS are stored securely to allow deactivation in the event of loss.
+- Passwords for accessing systems will be complex enough to make it extremely difficult for third parties to break them: passwords will be at least 10 characters long, have a mixture of upper case and lower-case letters, at least one number and one character.
+Where applicable a two-step authenticator app will be used to ensure an extra layer of security. - Passwords will be changed regularly, and never shared with any other member of staff / shared amongst other users or written down. - Mobile devices (including phones, tablets and laptops) will be protected to the same high standard.
+School staff will: - Activate the built-in security PIN and set this to the most secure level (if the device allows, this will always be a secure password as detailed above or fingerprint recognition rather than a 4-digit pin; - A copy of the IMEI numbers for the phone and the SIMS are stored securely to allow deactivation in the event of loss.